scperkins/EJEHardenberg.github.io/index.md

 Your website is hideous!
 -----------------------------------------------------------------------

-Is it?
-Is it?
+Is it really?
 Probably.
-I'm a bit of a minimalist to be honest.
-And I like shiny fancy things I like the simple clean look that these pages have.
+Well, I'm a bit of a minimalist to be honest.
+Shiny fancy things  are great for client applications and such.
+But for a simple blog, project, and resume listing?
+I like the simple clean look that these pages have.

 Some background on me:
 -----------------------------------------------------------------------